 If a person’s hemoglobin levels are higher or lower than the figures below, they may have a medical condition.

-The medical community typically defines the normal ranges of hemoglobin as follows:
+The medical community typically defines the

 - Children: 11–16 grams per deciliter (g/dl)